 - Coaching for careers, internships, and graduate study

-- Fellowships advising and support
+- Fellowships and health professions advising

 Our resolve to make a Vanderbilt education accessible and affordable to all admitted students is stronger than ever.
 Both our need-based and merit-based scholarships reflect our dedication to making a Vanderbilt education possible.

-form of financial assistance
+of undergrads receive some form of financial assistance

-for students with demonstrated financial need
+2022–23 average financial aid package for students with demonstrated financial need

 Admission is competitive and selective, but, above all, the application process is context-based and holistic.
 We consider the academic record within the context of the high school as well as leadership and engagement outside the classroom, the application essay, letters of recommendation, and standardized test scores (if submitted).